Isabella-Mitchell/gather-recipe-website/README.md

 - I would like to add more detailed exception clauses to my Try Except statements.
 I have used a catch-all clause for simplicty.

+### More Automated Testing

+- I would like to add more automated tests for my Python and Javascript files.
+This would mean that developers who work on the website in the future can add new features and be sure they are not breaking the code.

 # Data Model

 - [View my Database structure in PDF form here](gather/static/readme/databases/gather-database-schema.pdf).